 Are pain and movement problems keeping you from enjoying life?
-If so, Walt Fritz, PT at the Pain Relief Center might be able to help.
+If so, Walt Fritz, PT at the Pain Relief Center, might be able to help.

 As a physical therapist (PT), I see the value in movement as a means to stay healthy and restore function.
 However, movement takes many forms.
 The traditional PT view of movement is typically formalized exercise under the guise of strengthening.
 “We need to make you stronger so that you have better stability,” and other phrases are often used to explain this belief.
 Such descriptions are often popular beliefs on pain and movement disorders but are woefully simplistic.
 While strengthening can sometimes reduce pain, the mechanisms of exercise are complex.